Research-Based

 Proper Dosage of Ashwagandha

-Most studies have used anywhere from 100 to 1,000mg of ashwagandha daily with benefits, although some studies have used up to 12g daily.
+Most studies have used 100 to 1,000mg of ashwagandha daily with positive results, though some studies have tested up to 12g daily.

 Is Ashwagandha Safe?